 Cassava plant (Manihot esculenta)

 crop is known in the New World as manioc or yucca it is a herbaceous

-shrub or mini tree which grows up to 4 metres high with
+shrub or mini tree which grows up to 4 metres high with thin hand-like

-between the 17th and 18th centuries.
-It is one of the highest starch yielding plants
+It is one of the highest starch yielding plants grown in Gambia

-100kg per person per annum in 2002 (FAO).
+person per annum in 2002 (FAO).
 This tuber is

 unless processed in a certain way, so it is best to seek advice

 cassavas in palm oil).
 The root of the cassava plant, a large

 thick-skinned tuber like the potato when boiled, that is eaten

 in many tropical countries and is the source of tapioca.

 The crop's tubers must be processed very carefully as they include

 a glucoside, linimarin, which is acted upon by an enzyme to liberate

 than unpeeled roots because most of the prussic acid is in the

 There are 2 main varieties: